andreacaldera/app-community-coin/README.md

 # Omega Works
-Community sharing and management at Omega Works
+Community sharing and self-=management at Omega Works

 # Development
 `yarn` or `npm i`